Joey Pyle: McVitie murder

 Jack "The Hat" McVitie had been a friend of Pyle's since childhood.
-Ronnie Kray told Pyle he'd heard about McVitie's constant taunting of the Krays and his death threats towards them.
-In his customary role of gangland diplomat, Pyle contacted McVitie (whom he knew as "Mac") half a dozen times to tell him to reel it in ("If you carry on like this, one day you're gonna get it").
+Ronnie Kray told Pyle he had heard about McVitie's constant taunting of the Krays and his death threats towards them.
+In his customary role of gangland diplomat, Pyle contacted McVitie (whom he knew as "Mac") six times to tell him to stop ("If you carry on like this, one day you're gonna get it").
 He was ignored.
 Not long after, following a short struggle in a flat in Hackney, Reggie stabbed McVitie first in the face, then the stomach, chest and throat.
 "Jack got silly.
 He knew he was going to get it," reflected Pyle.
 "At the end of the day I can't blame the Twins for what they did.
 If someone goes around saying they are going to kill you, then you don't have a lot of choice – you have to do them first.
 But Jack should never have died the way he did.
 He died like a fucking rat."

 Firearm arrest and Drury case

 Pyle was arrested in 1971 following the murder of Police Superintendent Gerald Richardson by Freddy Sewell.
 The Richardson murder took place when police were called to a jewellery heist in Blackpool by a South London gang, and the Flying Squad raided Pyle's house, suspecting that he might be hiding Sewell.
 When Pyle told them he had no idea where Sewell was and that he had nothing to do with the Blackpool robbery, he was arrested for "conspiracy with unknown persons to commit robbery on an unknown date at an unknown place", on the basis of the police "finding" a gun, pickaxe handles and ammunition in his car.
-Some days later, with the fact that Pyle was being framed now widely known on the street, a Sunday People journalist came to his house after he'd been let out on bail, asking questions about corrupt police officers.
+Some days later, with the fact that Pyle was being framed now widely known on the street, a Sunday People journalist came to his house after he had been released on bail, asking questions about corrupt police officers.
 The journalist, Bill Thompson, told him about another case, in which Detective Chief Superintendent Kenneth Drury of the Flying Squad had framed a boy called Pat Murphy for a murder during a robbery at a post office in Luton.